When it comes to cruisers there are two giant names that immediately come to mind.

 Perhaps the biggest difference here is the brand-new engine, the Indian Motorcycle PowerPlus, the company's most powerful ever liquid-cooled engine, putting out an impressive 122hp.
 This is a bike that weighs in with a full tank of fuel at 381 kilos but despite this, it is still capable of 0-60mph in 3.9 seconds.
 For a bike of this size that is some extremely impressive performance.

 As with all Indian bikes, this one is a real head-turner with a choice of two finishes and plenty of chrome on display.
 Another premium motorcycle, it isn't cheap either - starting at £25,299 but if you have the budget for it this is one impressive motorcycle.

 Whether you are looking for a stripped-down bobber, luxury tourer or even a formidable street naked, Indian Motorcycle is worth a look.
-Whatever you go for, new or old remember to get an insurance quote direct from Lexham for the best possible deals.
+Whatever you go for, old or new - make sure to get a motorcycle insurance quote direct from Lexham.